gash48/timedMathsExercise/readme.md

 You Can Change Username, Questions, QuizTimer For Each Question and numeric Limit

-Edit Line 2,3,4 in js/controller.js
+Edit variable named 'defaultSettings' at line number 5 in js/controller.js

 Run index.html on browser